plausible/website/_posts/2020-10-12-open-source-licensing-and-why-were-changing-plausible-to-the-agpl-license.md

 We're trying to [make open source sustainable](https://plausible.io/blog/open-source-funding) by having people find value and pay for open source software without needing donations from the big tech.

-It's tough to become sustainable providing open source software competing with a free product from Google, and it makes it even tougher when providing our software with zero strings attached to the corporations that want to compete with us by selling our own software.
+It's tough to become sustainable selling open source software and competing with [a free product made by Google](https://plausible.io/blog/remove-google-analytics).
+It makes it even tougher when providing our analytics tool with zero strings attached to the corporations that want to compete with us by selling work based on our own software.

 So we want a "don't be evil" license and here's what we are trying to accomplish with it: